 So, what are the traits of a fleet manager to be highly effective in the role?

-5 Tips to Become An Effective Fleet Manager
+5 Tips for Effective Fleet Management

 It may seem a little daunting at first, but these five tips are a great place to start in helping you become highly effective in your role.

 Recording information provides you with the opportunity to measure and monitor the performance of your fleet.
 Record everything though and you will quickly become overwhelmed!
 Information is of course useful for bench marking against past performance and as a tool to help when setting goals and objectives, leading to greater accountability, improved efficiency and a safer fleet operation.
 But the more information that you collect, the greater the need for administration resource to manage it.
 Only collect the information necessary to make informed decisions in the core areas of fleet management.
 This includes:

 Procurement: The purchase or leasing contract details of each vehicle.

 Utilization: The time, date and distance vehicles have made, including odometer readings.

 Fuel: The fuel transactions including costs, fuel type, quantity and date.